bandsintown/docker-cassandra/README.md

 $ docker-compose scale cassandra=3
 ```

-When all nodes are up and running you can chck the cluster is created properly:
+When all nodes are up and running you can verify the cluster is created properly:

 ```console
 $ docker-compose exec cassandra nodetool status